 Olde Town Tavern

 Every suburb needs a good dive, and Olde Town Tavern is our Littleton favorite.
 The dark, moody interior is bedecked with cozy half-circle booths, pool tables, TVs, and TouchTunes—everything a townie could want.
 The draft list includes a solid mix of local craft and light beer options, and the potent well drinks come in pint glasses, sure to inspire a hunger-inducing glance at the grub menu after the first round.
 Luckily, OTT serves some of the best wings in the area, with 18 sauce flavors and six dry rubs to choose from.
-We like the honey habañero (sweet with a kick), and the smoky, peppery, salty Chicago seasoning dry rub—both finger-licking delights that you’ll be dreaming of come next game day.
+We like the honey habañero (sweet with a kick), and the smoky, peppery, salty Chicago dry rub.
 2410 W. Main St., Littleton

 Dirt Coffee Bar

-Since its inception as a coffee truck in 2013, Dirt Coffee Bar has impacted the lives of over 100 people with neuro-diversities, offering training and employment to those with autism, intellectual, and/or developmental differences.
+Since its inception as a coffee truck in 2013, Dirt Coffee Bar has impacted the lives of more than 200 people with neuro-diversities, offering training and employment to those with autism and intellectual and developmental differences.
 The 501(C)3 nonprofit now operates out of a refurbished house in downtown Littleton, slinging barista-crafted beverages, breakfast burritos, paninis, pastries, and even beer and wine.
-Volunteers are welcome to join the community, and paid internships are available for individuals with autism and related disabilities.
+Volunteers are welcome to join the Dirt Coffee community, and paid internships are available for individuals with autism and related disabilities.
 5767 S. Rapp St., Littleton

 The Chocolate Therapist